soapjs/soap-express/docs/documentation-system.md

 # 📚 Documentation System

 The `@soapjs/soap-express` framework includes a comprehensive documentation system that automatically generates API documentation from your decorators and code.
-This system is designed to be flexible, extensible, and easy to use.
+This system is designed to be flexible, extensible, and easy to use, and is built on top of the `@soapjs/soap` framework's HTTP application architecture.

 ## Features